Here is an Example of an Evil Corp

 They could be using money to help clean the water so people aren’t forced to buy bottled water, but of course, that would mean they can’t rape our Mother Earth even more than they already have.

 And for those of you who think bottled water is okay, yes some top of the line companies have created bottles that are biodegradable, but the cheap ones like Nestle haven’t.
 Plus most of these low-end bottle companies either just put tap water in the bottles, or purify it slightly.
 It’s not PURE quality spring water.

 This means it’s not clean, pure or healthy,

 When the Osceola Township denied Nestlé’s application, Nestlé got mad and sued the poor township.

 Nestle has also done other things, like fighting the people of Mecosta county when they found out that Nestle was pumping water out of their area.

 In 2003 after years of costing the people over $1 million in legal fees, the judge ruled that Nestle was depleting the area’s streams and wetlands.

-Of course Nestle had to APPEAL to continue to bully this area even more and they finally settled in 2009, but Nestle STILL continutes to rape their land of water even if it’s less gallons.
+Of course, Nestle had to APPEAL to continue to bully this area even more and they finally settled in 2009, but Nestle STILL continues to rape their land of water even if it’s fewer gallons.

 Now Osceola Township is already $30,000 in debt from fighting Nestlé, so if you can help them through SumofUs by donating even $1, that would be great, and please pass this along